Hamza-18/AI-TrafficControl/README.md

 intersection.net.xml: Describes the road network, including lanes, traffic lights, and connections. intersection.rou.xml: Specifies vehicle routes, spawn times, and destinations to simulate realistic traffic.

+## What we accomplished

+We achieved everything we set out to do:
+-Successfully built a simulation of a traffic intersection.
+-Trained a smart traffic light controller using Q-learning.
+-Improved traffic flow compared to traditional timed lights.
+-Tested the trained agent in different scenarios, showing great results.

+## How we measured our success

+-Compared simulations without an agent and with an agent- the difference could be clearly seen -Measured accumulated reward during the training process